 Another area has a bunch of tombstones, believed to be attributed to dwarves.
 Two of the tombstones are for "Little Thom" and "Reyna", human henchmen in the first game.
 Getting these wrong, though, are quite dangerous.

-The area in question itself is a callback: it's the Granite citadel, where the original prestige armors could be crafted.
+The area in question itself is a callback: it's the Granite Citadel, where some of the original prestige armors could be crafted.

 In the Iron Marches, your character will meet a Durmand Priory scholar named Aimee Testibrie, who is looking for artifacts related to her great-grandfather, Kilnn Testibrie (whose scattered armor was the bonus objective of an early mission in Guild Wars: Prophecies.)
 Not far away in the same area, your character will come upon the very cauldron that was used in the Searing of Ascalon; a dynamic event has you fighting the Flame Legion to stop them from performing a similar ritual, using that cauldron, on a nearby charr village.